 Instructor-initiated withdrawals are made when an instructor withdraws a student from a class with a grade of "W" or "E" in cases of disruptive behavior.

-This is the last day to add a class or to drop a class without receiving a grade of "W" on your transcript.
-Adding a class after the drop/add deadline is considered a Late Add and requires instructor, department, and college approval.
+This is the last day to drop a class without receiving a grade of "W" on your transcript.
 All withdrawals after this date will result in a grade of "W" on your transcript for each class withdrawn.

 This is the last day to request a withdrawal from a class while staying enrolled in other classes in the same session.
 A withdrawal from a class after this date is only available as part of a complete session withdrawal (see below).